MENU

 The ‘Ain Al-Raghaya tunnel

-This tunnel was crucial for securing a vital water supply and became essential during sieges, like those by Saladin in the late 12th century.
+This tunnel was crucial for securing a vital water supply and became essential during sieges, such as those by Saladin in the late 12th century.

-At the end of the ancient tunnel, a junction, built in the last few decades, leads outside through a well five meters deep, located on the southern side of the hill.
+At the end of the ancient tunnel, a junction built in the last few decades leads outside through a well five meters deep, located on the southern side at the base of the castle hill.

 Last update